-(b) Effective April 1, 2016 the vehicle allowance shall be forty-six (46¢) per kilometre.
-Effective April 1, 2018 the vehicle allowance shall be forty-eight (48¢) per kilometre.
+(b) Effective date of ratification the vehicle allowance shall be forty-nine (49¢) per kilometre.
+Effective April 1, 2020 the vehicle allowance shall be fifty (50¢) per kilometre.
+Effective April 1, 2021 the vehicle allowance shall be fifty-one (51¢).
 If the College raises the rates for mileage for excluded personnel or other bargaining unit employees during the life of the Agreement, these rates will be amended accordingly.

-(c) An employee who is in a position designated by the College to travel in excess of six (6) days per month per insurance year on College business shall, subject to the prior approval of the College President or his designate, be reimbursed upon presentation of appropriate receipts and documents, one hundred percent (100%) of the annual incremental cost based on Safe Driver Discount rates of the Insurance Corporation of British Columbia Class 007 (Business) premium that is over and above that for Class 002 (Pleasure, Drive to Work or School).
+(c) An employee who is in a position designated by the College to travel in excess of six (6) days per month per insurance year on College business shall, subject to the prior approval of the College President or their designate, be reimbursed upon presentation of appropriate receipts and documents, one hundred percent (100%) of the annual incremental cost based on Safe Driver Discount rates of the Insurance Corporation of British Columbia Class 007 (Business) premium that is over and above that for Class 002 (Pleasure, Drive to Work or School).
 Such reimbursement shall be limited to one (1) vehicle per employee and it is the designated employee's responsibility to purchase Class 007 vehicle insurance when necessary.
-If the College so reimburses an employee, the employee shall normally use his personal motor vehicle for College business requiring a motor vehicle.
+If the College so reimburses an employee, the employee shall normally use their personal motor vehicle for College business requiring a motor vehicle.